 When first introduced, that theory contrasted to what had widely held as the gospel…

 Noam Chomsky is a pioneer of linguistic and cognitive sciences.
-In his Universal Grammar Theory, Chomsky proposed that children inherit a Language Acquisition Device, or LAD, from birth.
-Linguistic structures are imprinted in their brains, and this grammatical hardwiring is the foundation for learning any language.
-If continued grammar education does not strengthen the LAD, Chomsky believes this innate ability can be lost.
+In his Universal Grammar Theory, Chomsky proposed that children inherit a Language Acquisition Device (LAD) from birth.
+This means that people are born with grammar and linguistic structures already in their brains.
+This hardwiring is the basis of language learning.
+If continued grammar education does not strengthen the LAD, Chomsky believes this innate ability disappears.

 Krashen disagrees.
 “We don’t master languages by hard study and memorization, or by producing it,” he wrote.
 “Rather, we acquire languages when we understand what people tell us and what we read when we get ‘comprehensible input.’
 As we get comprehensible input through listening and reading, we acquire (or absorb) the grammar and vocabulary of the second language.”